 Ting is a graduate of U.C.
 Berkeley and Harvard University’s John F. Kennedy School of Government.
 He began his career in public service as the Executive Director of the Asian Law Caucus, an organization founded in 1972 to advance and promote the legal and civil rights of the Asian Pacific Islander community, and once served as Community Relations Director at San Francisco State University.
 In 2005, Ting was appointed Assessor-Recorder of San Francisco by then-Mayor Gavin Newsom, where he closed a five-year assessment backlog and brought in $290 million in unpaid property taxes to the city, created a program to increase rooftop solar installations, and spearheaded efforts to assist homeowners and tenants facing foreclosure.

-Ting lives in San Francisco’s Sunset District with his wife, Susan, and their two children.
+Ting lives in San Francisco’s Sunset District with his family.